-- Usually, calling Member Services is the first step.
+• Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know.

-Contact Member Services at 1-844-637-4770, 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
-For TTY, contact 711, 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+• If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing.

-Grievance filing instructions
+• Grievance Filing Instructions:

-- File a verbal grievance by calling Member Services at 1-844-637-4770, TTY/TDD 711. - Send a written grievance to:
+- o File a verbal grievance by calling Member Services at 844-637-4770 (TTY users should call 1-833-312-0044).
+8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30. - Send a written grievance to:

-Simpra Advantage Appeals & Grievances PO Box 2190 Glen Allen, VA 23058-2190
+Simpra Advantage Appeals & Grievances PO Box 981842 El Paso, TX 79998-1842

-• When filing a grievance, please provide:
+When filing a grievance, please provide:

 - Your name

 - Address

-- Telephone number
+- o Telephone number

 - o Member identification number

 - A summary of the complaint and any previous contact with us related to the complaint

-- The action you are requesting from us
+- o The action you are requesting from us

 - A signature from you or your authorized representative and the date.
 If from your representative, please include a statement authorizing them to act on your behalf.

-Options for fast review of your grievance
+• Options for fast review of your grievance:

-- You may request a fast review, and we will try to respond within a day, if your grievance concerns one of the following circumstances: - We extended the timeframe for making an organization/coverage decision, and you believe you need a decision faster. - We denied your request for a 72-hour organization/coverage decision. - We denied your request for a 72-hour appeal. - It's best to call Member Services if you want to request fast review of your grievance.
+- O You may request a fast review, and we will try to respond within a day, if your grievance concerns one of the following circumstances: - We extended the timeframe for making an organization/coverage decision, and you believe you need a decision faster. - We denied your request for a 72-hour organization/coverage decision. - We denied your request for a 72-hour appeal. - o It's best to call Member Services if you want to request a fast review of your grievance.
 If you mail your request, we'll call you to let you know we received it. - Whether you call or write, you should contact Member Services right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
-If you have a "fast complaint," it means we will give you an answer within 24 hours.
+The complaint must be made within 60 calendar days from the time you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal", we will automatically give you a "fast complaint".
+If you have a "fast complaint", it means we'll give you an answer within 24 hours.